V999TEC/Octopussy/README.md

 ## Bonus feature(1)

-You can always redisplay the template verion of the octopussy.properties (which is embedded in the jar) as follows:
+You can always redisplay the template version of the octopussy.properties (which is embedded in the jar) as follows:

 delete the octopus.import.csv file if it exists